StuartJO/BrainSurfaceAnimation/README.md

 ![](/outputs/GrowingBrain.gif)

-We can also plot the borders of a parcellaiton on this growing brain!
+We can also plot the borders of a parcellation on this growing brain!

 ![](/outputs/GrowingBrain_border.gif)